 How to Apply

-To apply for a Language Centre Certificate/Diploma programme you can download our application and payment forms or contact us for the forms.
-Please read the terms and conditions before filling in the forms.
+To apply for a Language Centre Certificate/Diploma programme you can download our SOAS LC Application Form - Communicative Certificate & Diploma (msword; 156kb) or contact us for the forms.
+Please read the Terms and Conditions before filling in the forms.
 Completed application forms, accompanied by the course fee, made payable to SOAS, should be returned to SOAS Language Centre.